pkleef/virtuoso-opensource/README.md

 ## Reporting Security Vulnerabilities

-If you have found a security vulnerability, please look at the [instructions on how to properly report it](SECURITY.md).
+If you have found a security vulnerability, please look at the [instructions on how to report it](SECURITY.md).

 ## Reporting an issue

-If you believe you have discovered a defect in Keycloak, please open [an issue](https://github.com/openlink/virtuoso-opensource/issues/).
+If you believe you have discovered a defect in Virtuoso, please open [an issue](https://github.com/openlink/virtuoso-opensource/issues/).
 Please remember to provide a good summary, description as well as steps to reproduce the issue.

 ## Building from Source